astropy/astropy/docs/development/building.rst

     This function declares whether the package requires processing through the `2to3`_ tool to run on Python 3.
 If not included, it defaults to `True`.
-The use of `2to3`_ is phased out in astropy and should be avoided in affliate packages, in favor of using `six`_ instead.
+The use of `2to3`_ is phased out in astropy and is retained for use in affliate packages which have not switched to using `six`_ instead.
 See :ref:`dev-portable` for more information.

 The ``astropy_helpers.setup_helpers`` modules includes an ``update_package_files`` function which automatically searches the given source